aravind-sadharani/chandraveena/src/blog/sitar-surbahar-chandraveena/index.md

 In this video, I talk about different structural aspects of Sitar, Surbahar and Chandraveena.
 I compare and contrast the instruments along with short demos on all the instruments.
 I hope this information helps you in understanding these instruments better, and appreciate the music more.

 ### Program
+1. Raga Alapana in Raga Bhimpalasi on Sitar (*Exclusive for Bandcamp patrons*)
-1. Raga Alapana in Raga Gavati on Sitar
+2. Raga Alapana in Raga Gavati on Sitar
-2. Structure and design of Sitar
+3. Structure and design of Sitar
-3. Raga Alapana in Raga Abhogi on Surbahar
+4. Raga Alapana in Raga Abhogi on Surbahar
-4. Sitar vs Surbahar: a side-by-side comparison
+5. Sitar vs Surbahar: a side-by-side comparison
-5. A Brief Introduction to Chandraveena
+6. A Brief Introduction to Chandraveena
-6. Raga Alapana in Raga Rageshri on Chandraveena
+7. Raga Alapana in Raga Rageshri on Chandraveena

-### Raga Alapana in Raga Bhimpalasi on Sitar (Exclusive for Bandcamp patrons)
+### Raga Alapana in Raga Bhimpalasi on Sitar (*Exclusive for Bandcamp patrons*)
 Raga Alapana is an improvisation and a systematic presentation of a Raga.
 This part has no rhythmic accompaniment.
 It has three parts - Alap, Jod and Jhala.
 This format is also known as Ragam and Tanam.

 Here are some notes about the Raga.